 2. Describe key initiatives and the variety of partners with whom you collaborated, including other public media outlets, community nonprofits, government agencies, educational institutions, the business community, teachers and parents, etc. This will illustrate the many ways you’re connected across the community and engaged with other important organizations in the area.

-For more than a decade Northwest Public Radio has been a member of the Northwest News Network, sharing news reports with other public media outlets across the region including KUOW, Oregon Public Broadcasting, KPLU, Boise State Radio, KLCC, Jefferson Public Radio and Spokane Public Radio.
-NWPR partners with Clover Park Technical College in Tacoma to manage and program KVTI-FM, providing a vital NPR and Classical service in the South Puget Sound region.
-Similarly, NWPR is in a partnership with the Yakima School District to manage and program KYVT-FM to bring more local and national news coverage to residents in central Washington.
-NWPR supports bilingual reporting to increase access to journalism in the Hispanic communities of central Washington state, accomplishing it in collaboration with The Yakima Valley Community Foundation, the Knight Foundation and Spanish language public radio station KDNA.
-In cooperation with The Edward R. Murrow College of Communication at Washington State University, NWPR launched jazz station KJEM.
-Run by a student team under NWPR’s oversight, KJEM provides a unique service to the Pullman/Moscow community, along with learning experiences for journalism and media students.
+NWPR seeks to connect with communities across the region.
+For more than a decade NWPR has been a member of the Northwest News Network, which shares news reports with other public media outlets across the region including KUOW, Oregon Public Broadcasting, KNKX, Boise State Radio, KLCC, Jefferson Public Radio and Spokane Public Radio.
+NWPR has partnered with Clover Park Technical College in Tacoma to manage and program KVTI-FM, providing a vital NPR and Classical service in the South Puget Sound region.
+Similarly, NWPR has partnered with the Yakima School District to manage and program KYVT-FM to bring more local and national news to residents in central Washington.
+In conjunction with The Edward R. Murrow College of Communication at Washington State University, NWPR provides learning experiences for students of journalism, media and communications.

 3. What impact did your key initiatives and partnerships have in your community?
 Describe any known measurable impact, such as increased awareness, learning or understanding about particular issues.
 Describe indicators of success, such as connecting people to needed resources or strengthening conversational ties across diverse neighborhoods.
 Did a partner see an increase in requests for related resources?
 Please include direct feedback from a partner(s) or from a person(s) served.

 Through its partnerships, NWPR continues to have measurable impact within the community.
 Our reporters were on the front lines as news warranted.
-Correspondent Anna King’s reports on the police shooting in Pasco and the Washington state wildfires kept listeners informed and up to date not only in the Pacific Northwest, but across the US as her work was picked up for national distribution by NPR and the BBC.
-She also led a major multimedia project “Daughters of Hanford,” which explores through journalism, photography and art, the role women played in the development of the Hanford Nuclear site.
-The project is on display at THE REACH interpretive center in Richland.
-NWPR’s bilingual news reporter Rowan Moore Gerety had an extraordinarily productive year.
-Among his reports: emergency planning regulations that leave farm workers in migrant housing unprotected.
-He was one of the first to report nationally on the growing practice of paid video visitations in jails.
-Courtney Flatt continued to break new ground in her environmental reporting, particularly in detailing the intricate efforts by governments, ranchers and scientists to protect the Western Sage Grouse.
-In another report she detailed the efforts of wildlife detectives to stop illegal and dangerous antler hunting.
+Correspondent Anna King’s reports on Washington state wildfires kept listeners informed and up to date not only in the Pacific Northwest, but across the US as her work was picked up for national distribution by NPR and the BBC.
+She also led a major multimedia project “Daughters of Hanford,” which explored through journalism, photography and art, the role women played in the development of the Hanford Nuclear site.
+The project was on display at THE REACH interpretive center in Richland.
+Her work was lauded by journalism societies and other professional groups.
+Courtney Flatt continued to break new ground in her environmental reporting, particularly about legacy pesticides in old orchards and how researchers using iPads and apps to help thin forests.
+Students and producers reported a growing number of online exclusive reports, serving the audience through stories posted and shared on the web and social media.
+Illustrating the power of web reporting, Max Bartlett's story about honey bees reached more than 5,000 people from social media alone.
 NWPR reporters provided in-depth analysts of policy, along with breaking news and untold stories throughout the region.
 In addition to examples like the ones mentioned, Northwest Public Radio continues to be a primary resource for community information about arts and events through our online calendar and the weekly Friday Arts Preview broadcast.
+NWPR produced its first podcast series.
+"De-Composing" looked into the music of the region and how it was created.
 NWPR also provides daily information during inclement weather on school closures and delays for the region.

 5. Please assess the impact that your CPB funding had on your ability to serve your community.
 What were you able to do with your grant that you wouldn't be able to do if you didn't receive it?